Easy Keto Pizza Omelet

 • Sauté the Veggies

-• Heat oil and butter in a large nonstick skillet.
-Add the frozen pepper/onion mix and cook 4–5 minutes until softened and slightly browned.
+• Heat 0.5 oz Avocado oil and 0.5 oz Butter in a large nonstick skillet.
+Add the 1.9 oz Frozen pepper & onion mix and cook 4–5 minutes until softened and slightly browned.
 Salt the veggies.

 • Whisk the Eggs

-• In a bowl, whisk eggs vigorously until light and frothy.
+• In a bowl, whisk 3 Large eggs (whisked) vigorously until light and frothy.
 Season with salt and pepper.
 You can even add some red pepper flakes here.

 • Add the Eggs (No-Flip Method)